yu1guana/proctrack-rs/README.md

 This is a tool to make debugging Rust programs easier.

-In this repository, there are four crate.
+In this repository, there are four crates.

 - [proctrack](proctrack)
   - This crate has a main program and export the other crates.